yuvalgorodissky/Information_retrieval_project/README.md

 This is a repository for final assignment of the Information Retrieval course at the [Ben-Gurion University](https://in.bgu.ac.il/), Israel.

 ## Assignment Description
-In this project we built a retrieval engine to retrieve information from the English Wikipedia corpus [Wikipedia](https://www.wikipedia.org/).
+In this project we built a retrieval engine to retrieve information from the English [Wikipedia](https://www.wikipedia.org/) corpus .

 ## How we retrieve information :